Qcombo: A Python Package for Automated Commutator Calculations of Quantum Many-Body Operators: Package Description

 \end{enumerate} In the above procedure, the \lstinline{Wick.generalizedWick} function computes the product of normal-ordered operators based on the generalized Wick theorem.
 Its procedure can be summarized as follows: \begin{enumerate} \item Identify the upper and lower indices of the two normal-ordered operators.
 For example, for the product $\{A^a_b\}\{A^{ij}_{kl}\}$, the upper indices are $(a,i,j)$ and the lower indices are $(b,k,l)$.
 All possible contractions can then be constructed according to the rules in Eq.~(\ref{eq:contraction}).
 For instance, the index pairing $(a,k)(ij,bl)$ generates terms such as $\lambda^a_k A^{ij}_{bl}$.

 \item Determine the sign of each term based on the ordering of the contracted indices, and sum all contributions to obtain the final result.

 \end{enumerate}

-During the above calculations, the product expression based on the generalized wick theorem is stored in the {\tt .gw} attribute of the class, while the final commutator expression is stored in {\tt .cmt} atttibute.
-Here we employ the built‑in function \lstinline{jupyterDisplay}, which renders a symPy expression as \LaTeX{} format for clear visual output.
+During the above calculations, the product expression based on the generalized wick theorem is stored in the {\tt .gw} attribute of the class, while the final commutator expression is stored in {\tt .cmt} attribute.

 Note that the symbol $A^{ab\cdots}_{ij\cdots}$ in the output denotes the normal-ordered operator $\{A^{ab\cdots}_{ij\cdots}\}$.
 All indices are understood to be contracted either among themselves or with those of the matrix elements of the two operators.